Specialty specific guidance for CESR in Clinical Neurophysiology

 How to apply

-As a result, the 2021 physicianly curricula are outcomes-based, meaning that trainees will be assessed against the fundamental capabilities required of consultants in the working week.
-These include the general skills which all doctors need to have (the GMC’s Generic Professional Capabilities) as well as those needed to carry out all the specific day to day tasks undertaken by a consultant physician (Capabilities in Practice – CiPs).
+As a result, the 2021 physicianly curricula are outcomes based.
+This means trainees will be assessed against the fundamental capabilities required of consultants in the working week.
+These include the general skills which all doctors need to have as well as those needed to carry out all the specific day to day tasks undertaken by a consultant physician (Capabilities in Practice – CiPs).

 Content shared between all physicianly specialties